 A Garden.
-In the garden of the Larina country estate, Madame Larina and nurse Filipyevna can hear Mme.
+In the garden of the Larina country estate, Madame Larina and nurse Filipevna can hear Mme.
 Larina's two daughters, Tatyana and Olga, sing a song about love.
 Mme.
 Larina begins to reminisce about her own marriage to a man she did not love; “The good Lord sends us habit as a substitute for happiness,” she concludes.
 The workers on the estate sing and dance to celebrate the harvest.
 Tatyana is lost in the romantic literature she loves, while her younger, more carefree sister Olga wants to join the celebration.
 Mme.
 Larina warns Tatyana that real life is different from her stories.
-Filipyevna announces that two young men have arrived.
+Filipevna announces that two young men have arrived.
 Olga's fiancé Lensky, a poet, and his new friend Eugene Onegin enter.
 Tatyana is immediately attracted to Onegin, who tells her he has inherited a nearby estate and how dull he finds the country.
-Filipyevna recognizes the effect Onegin has had on Tatyana.
+Filipevna recognizes the effect Onegin has had on Tatyana.

 Another part of the estate.
 Servant girls on the estate sing songs while they pick fruit.
 Meanwhile, Tatyana anxiously awaits Onegin's response to her letter.
 Onegin enters and explains that he is not a man who falls in love easily.
 He expresses that he is unworthy of her love and can only offer her friendship.
 He warns Tatyana to stay in control of her emotions.
 The servant girls are heard singing again.
 Devastated, Tatyana is unable to reply.